 Now, while those were rather joking remarks, December is every German child’s favorite month of the year.
 Every single day in December kids receive a little goodie that - in 95% of all cases - consists of some sort of chocolate or candy.
-The goodies are hidden in the Adventskalender, which can be a simple chocolate or candy Adventskalender you can buy at any store at any corner or a reusable Adventskalender which is also available in stores but often lovingly made by crafty parents and children themselves.
-If you go for the ladder like we do (see below), you do need to start thinking of gifts in November in order to get the calendar filled by December 1st (let the stress begin…).
+The goodies are hidden in the Adventskalender, which can be a simple chocolate or candy Adventskalender that you can buy at any store on any corner, or a reusable Adventskalender which is also available in stores, but often lovingly made by crafty parents and children themselves.
+If you go for the latter, like we do (see below), you do need to start thinking of gifts in November in order to get the calendar filled by December 1st (let the stress begin…).
 I filled ours with little chocolates and candy, hair bands, mini books, quarters, and 2 puzzle pieces per child per day.

 Weihnachtsgebäck (Christmas Cookies)

 Germans love their Christmas cookies and bake and eat lots of them.
 All December long.
 Many people start baking in November or the beginning of December to have cookies for the 1.
 Advent (first Advent, which is the first Sunday in December) and Nikolaustag (Saint Nicholas Day).